The journal of English Language Arts Teacher Educators (ELATE)

-English Education (published October, January, April, July) is the journal of the Conference on English Education (CEE), a constituent organization of the National Council of Teachers of English (NCTE).
-CEE serves those NCTE members who are engaged in the preparation, support, and continuing education of teachers of English language arts/literacy at all levels of instruction.
+English Education (published October, January, April, July) is the journal of the English Language Arts Teacher Educators (ELATE), formerly the Conference on English Education (CEE), a constituent organization of the National Council of Teachers of English (NCTE).
+ELATE serves those NCTE members who are engaged in the preparation, support, and continuing education of teachers of English language arts/literacy at all levels of instruction.

 English Education publishes two types of articles: (1) Theoretical/Empirical Articles and (2) Provocateur Pieces.

 Theoretical/Empirical Articles contain a wide range of topics related to the discipline spanning all levels of instruction.
 The focus of the journal has historically been on the education and development of secondary teachers of English.
 However, in keeping with the field’s expanding notions of “English” and “literacy,” the journal supports scholarship that dismantles and disrupts distinctions among prekindergarten/elementary/secondary/postsecondary contexts.
 Thus, researchers in related disciplines are encouraged to consider English Education as a venue as long as they can make a case for their work’s relevance to English teacher education.
 To this end, manuscripts that are multidisciplinary, multicultural, and/or intergenerational in their approach and authorship are welcomed.